-"In forming my opinion on the loss and loss adjustment expense reserves, I relied upon data prepared by (officer name, affiliation and relation totitle at the Company).
+"In forming my opinion on the loss and loss adjustment expense reserves, I relied upon data prepared by officer name and title at the Company).
 I evaluated that data for reasonableness and consistency.
-I also reconciled that data to Schedule P, Parts 1 and 2 of the Company's current Annual Statement.
+I also reconciled that data to Schedule P, Part 1 of the Company's current Annual Statement.
 In other respects, my examination included such review of the actuarial assumptions and methods used and such tests of the calculations as I considered necessary."